null Skip to Content

 How Far Apart Should Ceiling Beams Be?

-There's no single answer to this question but it's possible to look at what the majority of customers do and then figure out what will work best for you.
+There's no single answer to this question but it's possible to look at what the majority of homeowners, designers, and contractors do and then figure out what will work best for you.
 Ceiling beams also come in a range of sizes, and the size of your beams may impact the spacing you choose.

 • The most common size for ceiling beams is six inches wide by six inches high.